developing-bioinformatics/R4bio/syllabus.md

 Location: {{ page.office_hours_location }}

-Or by appointment. *Note: scheduling alternate appointments can be made by email or through https://calendly.com/rharbert/scheduling*
+Or by appointment. *Note: scheduling alternate appointments can be made by email or through Calendly link on eLearn*

 ### Teaching Assistant